-Marking menu: get a pop-up of a rotary/pid menu with letters/characters, arranged concentrically in multiple rings, or set of characters is magnified in the direction you move the stylus from the center.
-Hand occlusion / obscuring of menu dealt with by showing pop-up menu at an offset from pen tip.
+Marking menu keyboard: get a pop-up of a rotary/pid menu with letters/characters, arranged concentrically in multiple rings, or set of characters is magnified in the direction you move the stylus from the center.
+Hand occlusion / obscuring of menu dealt with by showing pop-up menu at an offset from pen tip: hand obscures nearly half of marking menu on a pen computer.
 Audio feedback (clicks) on the flick gestures at start and end.
 Visual feedback of selected character and idealized form of the flick gesture.
 Target can also be displayed continually, like a floating graphical keyboard.

 Installation instructions for Apple T-Cube pie-menu (unistroke handwriting) text input.

-Ultrasonic vibration of a few micrometers amplitude makes surface feel slick, less frictio, due to small air film (hypothesized) under finger.
+Ultrasonic vibration of a few micrometers amplitude makes surface feel slick, less friction, due to small air film (hypothesized) under finger.
 Haptic feedback of stickiness, roughness, small protrusion for touchscreens, other surfaces.